bkroggel/Static-Chat-Blog/README.md

 | profil_pic    | add the profit_pic like explained above  |
 | tooltip_left  | the text that gets displayed if you move your mouse above the little messaging symbol in the upper left corner |
 | tooltip_right | the text that gets displayed if you move your mouse above the little paperclip symbol in the upper right corner |

+#### Various

+* your chat conversations won't show up in your chat list on the left hand side if there are no messages in the chat history